keckelt/wordfest/README.md

 * `config` (optional): An object that customizes word cloud behavior.
 Available options:
     * `textProperty`: Specifies the name of the property in data objects to use as word text (default: 'text').
     * `valueProperty`: Specifies the name of the property to use for scaling word sizes (default: 'value').
     * `colorProperty`: Specifies the name of the property for individual text colors (default: 'color').
+If no color is specified, the the default text color is used.